kevin-goh/website/content/jobs/EDB Healthcare/index.md

 - Driving incentive structuring and negotiations for multimillion-dollar pharmaceutical and medtech investments in Singapore.
 - Mediated cross-border negotiations for the purchase and delivery of COVID-19 vaccines for Singapore.
-- Awarded COVID-19 Recognition Award from the Singapore Government for outstanding service rendered in the COVID-19 pandemic.
-  - test
+- Awards
+  - 2023 COVID-19 Resilience Medal
+  - 2022 President's Certificate of Commendation (COVID-19)
+  - 2020 Ministry of Trade & Industry COVID-19 Recognition Award